-It wasn’t strictly a master class but I witnessed a whole new way of mixing hummus when visiting Bethany of Dirty Kitchen Secrets a few days ago.
+It wasn’t strictly a master class but I witnessed a whole new way of mixing hummus when visiting friend Bethany Kehdy of Dirty Kitchen Secrets a few days ago.

 Apparently the trick is, when the processor is doing it’s thing, you grab it and rock it back and forth violently on the kitchen work top.I was impressed with the results, Beth’s hummus was a lot smoother than ones I have made in the past.
-I will post pictures of our food blogging barbecue meet up soon.
+We had a delightful food blogging barbecue, then Ted got locked in the house by himself and freaked out.
+Our friend Mowie had to jump through the window and rescue him!
+A few cuddles later and we distracted Ted with some homemade hummus.

 Ted loves supermarket hummus but always rejects mine.
 Having watched Beth make hers, I don’t think I’ve been mixing it long enough.
 I have a feeling Ted would take much delight in me shaking the food processor about but I don’t want to give him any ideas.
 He’s already attacked my kitchen scales this evening, pretending to weigh oranges, limes and lemons, it’s wonder I can weigh anything accurately.